scikit-learn-contrib/MAPIE/README.rst

 Implemented methods in **MAPIE** respect three fundamental pillars:

-- they are **model and use case agnostic**,
+- They are **model and use case agnostic**,
-- they possess **theoretical guarantees** under minimal assumptions on the data and the model,
+- They possess **theoretical guarantees** under minimal assumptions on the data and the model,
-- they are based on **peer-reviewed algorithms** and respect programming standards.
+- They are based on **peer-reviewed algorithms** and respect programming standards.

 **MAPIE** relies notably on the field of *Conformal Prediction* and *Distribution-Free Inference*.